MelvinHK/Mojime/README.md

 # Mojime

 Minimalist anime streaming website.
+Aimed to reduce as much friction for users who already have an anime in mind to watch.
 Does not host any content; scrapes off of a 3rd party.

+## Main Features
+- Fullscreen episode navigation - Go to next/prev. episodes without leaving fullscreen.
+- Next episode prefetching - Once current episode is watched 75% through, the next episode is fetched in background to eliminate load times.
+- (W.I.P) Search-as-you-type - Quickly find results in the searchbar.

 ## Keyboard Shortcuts
 1. Search bar